New to Calvary United Methodist Church? We'd love to get to know a little more about you!

 HOT COFFEE AND DONUTS

 There’s nothing like the smell of good coffee (or orange/apple juice) to warm you up.
 And we'd be doing ourself a disservice if we didn't have delicious donuts to accompany that cup!
-You can enjoy your cup with much of our congregation between the 9:00am service and the 11:11am service at 10:00am in our Fellowship Hall.
+You can enjoy your cup and donut with much of our congregation at 9:30am just before our ONE Worship Service (May 26-July 28).